famfigueiredo/github_repo/GSEA research notes - HEART.md

 #### Overall Interpretation

--

-  Downregulation

-  : The downregulated pathways are primarily involved in lipid metabolism, protein ubiquitination, mitochondrial function, and autophagy.
+Downregulation: The downregulated pathways are primarily involved in lipid metabolism, protein ubiquitination, mitochondrial function, and autophagy.
 This suggests a suppression of energy production, lipid clearance, protein turnover, and cellular recycling processes.

--

-  Upregulation

-  : The upregulated pathways involve cell signaling, particularly through receptor tyrosine kinases, GTPase cycles, extracellular matrix interactions, and vitamin metabolism.
+Upregulation: The upregulated pathways involve cell signaling, particularly through receptor tyrosine kinases, GTPase cycles, extracellular matrix interactions, and vitamin metabolism.
 This indicates enhanced cellular communication, structural dynamics, and metabolic activities.

 The combination of these changes suggests a cellular state where there's a shift away from energy production and basic metabolic processes towards more complex signaling and structural functions.
 This could be indicative of a response to external stimuli, tissue repair, or a shift towards a more specialized cellular function.